jsamrei/slate/source/quickstart/apps.html.markdown

 ## Parts of an app: Source, Each, and Sink

-We introduce the three primary components that define the data we act on (`source`), what the computation on each row of the data (`each`) and finally where the results are stored(`sink`).
-The connection between these primary components A `stream` is the flow of data into and/or out of each component.
-A component can emit one or more `stream` objects.
-We illustrate the syntaxes of the components in two forms: (1) the simpler syntax which is meant to cover the most common use cases and (2) an expanded syntax for advanced functionality.
+Each application has three primary components: `source`, `each`, and `sink` (described in more detail below).
+These are connected via a `stream`, which is just the flow of data between these components.
+A component may emit one or more `stream`s.
+Zillabyte supports 2 syntax variants for building apps using data streams: (1) The simpler syntax which should be sufficient for most common use cases and (2) an expanded syntax for advanced functionality.

 ## Source